9magnets/HopePoint/readme.md

 ## Hope Point by 9magnets, LLC

-Hi, are you an iOS developer?
-Have you ever built an application that requires location services?
-Ever need an easy way to have your physical iPhone, iPad, or Apple TV pretend that it's in a location where you currently are not?
-Before you answer.
+Hi, are you an iOS or tvOS developer?
+Ever need an easy way to spoof locations on your physical iPhone, iPad, or Apple TV to pretend that the device is somewhere you currently are not?
+Maybe you're like us, and you've built an application that requires location services, and you need to test it your development work?
+Would you prefer to not jailbreak your phone in order to do this?

 Let me introduce you to Hope Point.
 We've been building a location-based application, and with this, needed a way to fake our device's location in order to better mimic what we would see out in the real world.
 Hope Point was a quick way for us to trick our physical iPhones and iPads into believing we were in Hope Point, Alaska, or one of several other test locations we needed.
+We've used this method directly into our project for testing, but we've created a sample project here so that you can spoof your device's location for testing, and copy our work for integration into your own testing.
+It's a simple addition of a GPX file into a standard Xcode Scheme launch option.
+But if you're a novice developer, you may have never heard about this valuable iOS tool.
+To help, we've built this sample repo for you to learn and test with.

-So do you need a way to make your iPhone, iPad, or Apple TV think it's in Alaska?
-Or New York?
-How about London?
-Maybe Chicago?
-Just clone this repository, and you're halfway there.
+So if you need a way to make your iPhone, iPad, or Apple TV think it's in Alaska, New York, London, Chicago, or any other city worldwide, just clone this repository and you're halfway there.

 ### Steps